jenkinsci/helm-charts/charts/jenkins/README.md

   verbs: ["create"]
 ```

-4. Use a [ClusterRoleBinding](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#rolebinding-and-clusterrolebinding) to bind the role to the Service Account in `jenkins` namespace using the following manifest.
+4. Create a [ClusterRoleBinding](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#rolebinding-and-clusterrolebinding) to bind the role to the Service Account in `jenkins` namespace using the following manifest.

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1